 Plastic or glass, shape and size are all up to you, your budget and personal preference.
 Many parents find they try several different types of bottles until they find the one that best suits their baby.

 So you may want to buy just one or two bottles of a brand before you commit and buy more.

 Often these come in varying flow rates, again there are lots of different types to choose from.

 Usually newborn babies are recommended to start with a slow flow teat.
 For breastfed babies it can take some trial and error to work out which flow is best to find the one that most closely mimics breastfeeding.

-If you find your child is fussing on the bottle, taking much longer to finish a feed, falling asleep feeding or the teat is being sucked into the bottle then these would indicate they need to change teat size to a faster flow.
+If you find your child is fussing on the bottle, taking much longer to finish a feed, falling asleep feeding or the teat is being sucked into the bottle then these would indicate they need to change teat size to allow a faster flow of milk.

 One of the biggest issues with bottle feeding is babies getting stomach bugs from unclean or unsterilised equipment.
 A bottle brush helps you to get into those awkward spots to make sure everything is spick and span.

 It is recommended to sterilise bottles and teats for at least the first 12 months to avoid infections.

 There are different ways to sterilise bottles and teats.
 These are: